Short version

 Five services.
 Each one does a specific thing.

 • Google Play.
 Handles the payment itself.
-Google sees the purchase; I only see whether the subscription is active.
+Google sees the purchase.
+I only see whether your subscription is active.

 • Resend.
 Sends the magic-link sign-in emails.
 It sees your email and the sign-in link at send time.
 Nothing else.